 Best features: Remote Play, Share Play, PlayStation Now, PlayStation Vue, Spotify

-The one area that Sony was failing on, system-exclusive games, has recently taken a turn for the better thanks to the launch of Bloodborne and the continued success of Killzone: Shadow Fall and Infamous: Second Son.
-What's more encouraging are the sure system-sellers like Uncharted 4: A Thief's End, Street Fighter V and No Man's Sky are quickly approaching with even more first-party games bound to be shown at E3 2015.
+The one area that Sony was failing on, system-exclusive games, has recently taken a turn for the better thanks to the launch of Uncharted 4: A Thief's End.
+What's more encouraging are the sure system-sellers like No Man's Sky, Final Fantasy VII Remake, Kingdom Hearts III and The Last Guardian are quickly approaching, with E3 2016 to hopefully provide a solid release date for each.

 At least we've seen an attractive price point from day one.
-Sony started the PS4 at $399 and has held firm while Microsoft has shifted every which way before settling at $349 without Kinect.
-Whatever Microsoft seems to do, however, it doesn't seem to be enough to slow Sony's roll.
+Sony started the PS4 at $399 and has held firm for two years while Microsoft has shifted every which way before settling at $349 without Kinect.
+Of course, Sony had to drop the price eventually and has finally decided to charge $349 going forward.
+Whatever Microsoft seems to do, it doesn't seem to be enough to slow Sony's roll.

 - What's the latest on PlayStation 4?
-No Man's Sky is coming to PS4!
+You can now stream PS4 games to your PC

 Are you ready to join PlayStation Nation?
 Read on to get our full thoughts and opinions on Sony's dream machine, one year in the making.